Geometry of second adjointness for p-adic groups: Algebraic varieties related to a semi-simple group

 \proof It easy to see that for a smooth toric variety $C$ the normal bundle to a torus orbit is canonically identified with an open subvariety in $C$.
-The same is true for a not necessarily smooth toric variety mapping equivariantly to a smooth one, where instead of the normal bundle we consider the quasi-normal cone introduced in the Appendix.
+The same is true for a not necessarily smooth normal toric variety with a fixed finite equivariant map to a smooth one, where instead of the normal bundle we consider the quasi-normal cone introduced in the Appendix.

-One can apply this to the closure $C$ of a generic orbit of a maximal torus $T$ acting on $G_w$ by left translations and the $T$ orbit $C_{w_1,w_2}:=C\cap \BB_{w_1}\times \BB_{w_2}$.
-The open orbit of $T$ on $C$ maps isomorphically to $U_B\bs G_w/U_B$, while the open orbit in $N_{C_{w_1,w_2}}(C)$ maps isomorphically to $U_B\bs X_{w_1,w_2}/U_B$.
+One can apply this to the closure $C_w$ of a generic orbit of a maximal torus $T$ acting on $G_w$ by left translations and the $T$ orbit $C_{w_1,w_2}:=C\cap \BB_{w_1}\times \BB_{w_2}$.
+The open orbit of $T$ on $C_w$ maps isomorphically to $U_B\bs G_w/U_B$, while the open orbit in $N_{C_{w_1,w_2}}(C)$ maps isomorphically to $U_B\bs X_{w_1,w_2}/U_B$.
 Thus the sought for isomorphism is obtained by restricting the isomorphism described in the previous paragraph to the open $T$ orbit.